beyarkay/masters-thesis/src/02_background.md

 \end{align}

-$\sigma'(z_j^L)$ is also efficiently calculated, as the activation function does not change and so it's derivative does not change.
+$\sigma'(z_j^L)$ is also efficiently calculated, as the activation function does not change and so its derivative does not change.
 For the sigmoid activation function, the derivative is $\sigma(x) (1 - \sigma(x))$:

 \begin{align}